ravindasenarath/aws-saa/README.md

 ### VPC Traffic Mirroring
   - Capture and inspect network traffic in VPC
-  - Content inspection, threat moitoring
+  - Content inspection, threat monitoring

 ### IPv6 for VPC
   - IPv4 cannot be disabled for VPC and subnets